Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/README.md

 #### Java
 `import com.adobe.marketing.mobile.*;`
+ **Important**: Audience Manager depends on the Identity extension and is automatically included in the Core pod.
+When installing the Audience Manager Extension manually, ensure that you have added the `identity-1.x.x.aar` file to your project.
+ {% endtab %}

 {% tab title="iOS" %}
 1. Add the library to your project via your `Podfile` by adding `pod 'ACPAudience'`